aisingapore/TagUI/docs/advanced.rst

     tagui my_flow.tag -report

-The CSV file will show one line for each run, when it started, how long it took to complete, any error message during run, the link to the log file for that run, and the user's workgroup\userid.
+The CSV file will show one line for each run, when it started, how long it took to complete, any error message during run, the link to the log file for that run, and the user's workgroup\\userid.

 Handling exceptions and errors
 --------------------------------
-There are 3 ways to handle exceptions in TagUI when things do not go as planned in the automation.
+There are 3 ways to handle exceptions in TagUI when things do not go as planned.

-The first way is local error handling.
+The first way is **local error handling**.
 This means using if conditions to check specifically for certain scenarios and handling the scenarios accordingly.
 For example, check if some UI element is missing, then do xyz steps.
-Using this way, a single workflow can have multiple fine-grain exception handling scenarios.
+Using this way, a workflow can have multiple fine-grain exception handling.

-The second way is workflow error handling.
+The second way is **workflow error handling**.
 A workflow can be chained as follows to handle error or success accordingly.
 The workflow error.tag will run only if flow.tag errors out.
 The workflow success.tag will run only if flow.tag runs successfully.
-TagUI will automatically throw error when it detects an expected UI element missing or some other unknown errors.
+TagUI will automatically throw error when it detects an expected UI element missing (and autosave screenshot) or some other unknown errors.

 Windows example from the command prompt::